Hydra (association)

 Hydra e.
 V. is a German self-help and advocacy group for prostitutes.
-The self- proclaimed "Hurenorganisation" (Whore organisation) is a non-profit association that was founded in 1980 by interested women as the first West German organisation of the Sex Workers' Rights Movement.
+The self- proclaimed "Hurenorganisation" (lit. 'whore organisation') is a non-profit association that was founded in 1980 by interested women as the first West German organisation of the Sex Workers' Rights Movement.
 The club name refers to the Hydra, a nine-headed sea monster in Greek and Roman mythology.

 Objectives

 Since 1985, Hydra has partially been funded with public funds, so that a permanent counselling centre in Berlin could be established.
 Among other things, it informs about health issues, in particular AIDS and other sexually transmitted diseases.
 In addition to the counselling centre, Hydra participates in lobbying and public relations to improve the legal and social situation of prostitutes.
 The purposes of the association are: